fuzziqersoftware/resource_dasm/README.md

 The tools in this project are:
 - General disassemblers
-    - **resource_dasm**: reads resources from classic Mac OS resource forks or Mohawk archives, and converts the resources to modern formats and/or exports them verbatim. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
+    - **resource_dasm**: reads resources from classic Mac OS resource forks, Mohawk archives, or HIRF/RMF/IREZ/HSB archives, and converts the resources to modern formats and/or exports them verbatim. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
     - **libresource_file**: a library implementing most of resource_dasm's functionality
     - **render_bits**: a raw data renderer, useful for figuring out embedded images or 2-D arrays in unknown file formats
 - Decompressors/dearchivers for specific formats